Daemon Mode

 # Open multiple files

-fresh --cmd session open-file . file1.rs file2.rsThis is useful for integrating Fresh with file managers or other tools—files open in the existing editor without starting a new terminal session.
+fresh --cmd daemon open-file . file1.rs file2.rsThis is useful for integrating Fresh with file managers or other tools—files open in the existing editor without starting a new terminal.

 Blocking Until Done (--wait)